Unknown's avatar

 Hotel Hauntings includes both a dog and a cat.

-Hotel Hauntings is the working title for the first book in the Paranormal News series.
+Hotel Hauntings is the working title for one of the books in the Paranormal News series.
 Like most of my other books, the title may change when it comes time to publish.
 This series of books features Nancy Nusbaum, who first appeared in a time travel adventure titled Sasquatch Attacks.

 In this book, Nancy encounters both a dog and a cat.
 I won’t give you their names now because that might change in the final editing stage.
 And I don’t want to spoil the book for you, but I can tell you one thing.
 In this book, Nancy investigates reports of ghosts at the Oaktree Hotel.
 One of the things she needs to discover is if dogs and cats can see ghosts, which also raises the question of whether animals who pass can also haunt a property.